Ramona-Saintandre/GC-sqlLab/SQL-LAB/sqllab.md

 5. Get all customers that live in the postal codes 1010, 3012, 12209, and 05023.

 6. Get all orders where the ShipRegion is not equal to NULL.

+SELECT *
+FROM orders
+WHERE orders.ship_region IS NULL;

 7. Get all customers ordered by the country, then by the city.